pseudomuto/protoc-gen-doc/README.md

 for enumerations and messages go before the message/enumeration definition.
 Comments for fields or enum values can go either before or after the field/value definition.
-If a documentation comment begins with `@exclude`, the message, enum or field will be excluded from the generated documentation.
+If a documentation comment begins with `@exclude`, the message, enum, enum value or field will be excluded from the generated documentation.

 ## Output Example